 I recently graduated from Purdue University with a degree in Biochemistry and now I live and work in downtown Indianapolis and I love what I do.
 Other than that, I like to travel and camp or you can usually find me at some kind of music show; and I'm a fairweather Colts fan, but I miss the days of Peyton.
 I've tutored college students, high school students, middle school students and even some elementary school students, giving me the chance to understand the whole range of students and their personal learning style.
 I am very good in explaining the core concepts of math and science, but I also tutor in reading and writing and some social studies.
 During a normal tutoring session, I like to break down the problem into smaller, easier parts and then discuss how it ties into the whole of the problem.
 Answering 'how' or 'why' is much more important than regurgitating it straight out.

-Purdue University-Main Campus - Bachelors, Biochemistry
+Undergraduate Degree: Purdue University-Main Campus - Bachelors, Biochemistry

 What is your teaching philosophy?